creativecreature/sturdyc/README.md

 ```

 However, if this data source has more than a handful of types, the type
-conversions may quickly feel like too much boilerplate.
-If that is the case,
+assertions may quickly feel like too much boilerplate.
+If that is the case, you
-you can use any of these package level functions:
+can use any of these package level functions:

 - [`GetFetch`](https://pkg.go.dev/github.com/creativecreature/sturdyc#GetFetch)
 - [`GetFetchBatch`](https://pkg.go.dev/github.com/creativecreature/sturdyc#GetFetchBatch)